waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## Reflection Log (Turn 1716)
+## Reflection Log (Turn 1767)
-- **Data Management:** I have been diligent in performing data management tasks immediately and have not deferred any critical updates.
+- **Data Management:** I identified a major process violation in turn 1738 where I deferred fixing the broken `generate_nickname_inputs` tool instead of addressing it immediately.
+This has been corrected, and I will prioritize tool/agent maintenance above all else going forward.
-- **Notepad Quality:** My notepad is well-organized and free of redundant information.
+- **Notepad Quality:** My notepad is well-organized.
+The previously redundant 'Key Items' section has been removed.
 - **Tile Mechanics:** My documentation of tile traversal rules is comprehensive for all encountered tile types.
-- **Agent Opportunities:** No new opportunities for custom agents have arisen in the last 50 turns.
+- **Agent Opportunities:** No new opportunities for custom agents have arisen.
-- **Agent Refinement:** My existing agents have not required refinement.
+- **Agent Refinement:** My existing agents have not required refinement as they have not yet been used.
 - **Agent Deletion:** No agents are obsolete or redundant.
-- **Map Markers:** My map marker discipline is good, though I will be more careful to check for existing markers before creating new ones.
+- **Map Markers:** My map marker discipline is good, but I failed to mark my rival as defeated in Cherrygrove City.
+I will do so on my next visit.
 - **Marker Redundancy:** My markers provide unique strategic value and are not redundant.
-- **Tool Usage:** My current toolset is robust and has not required new additions or major refinements.
+- **Tool Usage:** My `generate_nickname_inputs` tool was found to be faulty and has now been fixed.
+My other tools are functioning correctly.
 - **Goals:** My goals adhere to the 'WHAT, not HOW' principle.
 - **Untested Assumptions:**
   - **Assumption:** The path to Violet City is straightforward through Cherrygrove and Route 30.
   - **Alternative:** An unforeseen obstacle or side-quest may block the path.
-I will test this by proceeding along the expected route while remaining observant.
+I will test this by proceeding along the expected route after healing my Pokémon.
+If blocked, I will explore Cherrygrove City more thoroughly for clues.

+## To-Do
+- When next in Cherrygrove City, place a marker on the tile where I battled my rival to indicate he has been defeated.

 ## Discoveries & Lessons Learned
 - My biggest obstacle is my own memory.
 I must only trust in-game observation.